-Shannon McCulloch (WA) works predominantly with painting, drawing and digital media, and is investigating post-colonial ideas of gentrification, corporate colonialism and mainstream media propaganda and how these shape contemporary suburban life.
+Shannon McCulloch (WA) works in painting, drawing and digital media to investigate postcolonial ideas of gentrification, corporate colonialism and mainstream media propaganda and how these shape contemporary suburban life.
 Studio 2

 Sally Mulholland (WA) is a multimedia artist who will explore elements of abstraction through sound, poetry, video and projection.
 Studio 3

 Lisa Liebetrau (WA) investigates the architectural and institutional elements specific to art institutions.
-She will document her observations at FAC while directly responding to the space through site intervention and ephemeral installations.
+She will document her observations at FAC through site intervention and ephemeral installations.
 Liebetrau is the recipient of the 2016 FAC Print Award Residency.
 Studio 4

-Stephen Armistead (WA) works with installation, video, photo-media, architecture, objects, interactive elements and sound.
-He will draw from lived experiences, societal observations and recollections of domestic life to investigate temporary installations in and around FAC and greater Fremantle.
+Stephen Armistead (WA) works with installation, video, photomedia, architecture, objects, interactive elements and sound to investigate temporary installations in and around FAC and greater Fremantle.
 Room 4

-Hannah Farleigh (WA) experiments with large-scale mark making through painting and drawing.
-Farleigh will investigate conventions of pleasure by embracing the often-overlooked experiences of silence and stillness.
+Hannah Farleigh (WA) experiments with large scale mark making through painting and drawing to investigate the pleasures of silence and stillness.
 Studio 6

 Curtis Taylor (WA) is a Martu artist and filmmaker whose works tell the stories of his people through short documentaries, narrative films, installations and video works.
-Growing up in the remote Martu desert communities and in Perth, Taylor has gained both traditional Martu knowledge and a western education.
 He will create a collaborative body of work with Yolngu artist Ishmael Marika (NT) for the major FAC exhibition In Cahoots, opening in November.
-Taylor and Marika will travel together between Perth and their respective home communities in Yirrkala, in northeast Arnhem Land and Panngurr and Punmu in the Western Desert as they construct a new mixed-media installation.
 Studio 8

 Stephanie Hammill (WA) will combine traditional Japanese urushi lacquer-based repair techniques with sculptural ceramic works.
-She will develop a series of works based on brokenness, destruction, distortion and repair while considering the stories and sentimental journeys embodied by personal collections of broken ceramics.
+She will develop a series of works based on brokenness, destruction, distortion and repair.
 If you have broken ceramics you’d like to contribute to this project please email [email protected].
 Ceramics Studio